 An exercise like spinning is excellent for your heart but isn’t weight-bearing.
 Make sure to include some type of weight-bearing exercise into your exercise routine.
 Even gardening and cleaning your house will count.

 Practicing balance exercises is also crucial as you age.
 One fall can have devastating results.
-If you are looking for an exercise program, make sure it includes balance exercise.
+If you are looking for an exercise program, make sure it includes balance exercises.

 Targeted nutrition can help reduce bone loss